-Leeds Teaching Hospitals NHS Trust (LTHT) was formed in April 1998, following the merger of two smaller NHS trusts in the city.
-Today, it is one of the largest and busiest acute hospital trusts in the United Kingdom.
+Leeds Teaching Hospitals NHS Trust (LTHT) was formed in April 1998, following the merger of two smaller NHS trusts in the city and provides healthcare and specialist services for people across the city of Leeds, the Yorkshire and Humber region and further afield.

-Every year, LTHT provides healthcare and specialist services for people from the city of Leeds, Yorkshire and the Humber and beyond.
-We play an important role in the training and education of medical, nursing and dental students and are a centre of world-class research and pioneering new treatments.
+We play an important role in the training and education of medical, nursing and dental students, and we are a centre for world-class research, innovation and pioneering new treatments.

 - Leeds General Infirmary (LGI)